You may need to call a few providers to find one who has openings that fit your schedule.

 Psychiatric Nurse Mental Health Clinical Specialists (RNCSs)

-RNCSs are Registered Nurses with additional special education in psychiatric care.
-These advanced practice nurses may offer behavioral health care, which includes evaluation, diagnosis, consultation and counseling, as well as prescribing medications.
+Psychiatric Mental Health Nurse Practitioners (NPs) and Clinical Nurse Specialists (CNS) are advanced practice nurses with additional special education in psychiatric care.
+These nurse specialists may offer behavioral health care, which includes evaluation, diagnosis, consultation, and counseling, as well as prescribing medications.

 Who can I see for counseling?